integrated marketing

 • What are their likes and dislikes?

-• And what are their goals and objectives?
+• What are their goals and objectives?

 • What are their challenges and frustrations?

-Coordinate.
+2. Coordinate.
 Don’t duplicate

-Map the customer journey through the funnel
+3. Map the customer journey

-You’ll be able to keep your audience engaged across every customer touch point.
+You’ll be able to keep your audience engaged across every customer touchpoint.

-Define the marketing goals
+4. Define the marketing goals

 • Traffic